 Amber Varnish- The inclusion of Amber varnish is for a few different reasons.
 The varnish consists of roughly 50 % amber resin dissolved in turpentine and 50% walnut oil.
 The embalming of mummies included oils and resins, for my embalming materials I chose things that had multiple purposes, and were often cited as adulterants in Mummy Brown production anyway.
 The amber resin varnish doubles somewhat as a drier, as well as a slight sheen increaser [although not overpowering].

 Beeswax- The inclusion of beeswax, like amber varnish, serves 2 purposes.
 The Beeswax is used in accordance to mummy embalming, as well as the double effect of being a good stabilizer for bonding the pigment and vehicle.
-The fact that there is oil within the amber varnish means the vehicle is mostly oil, with a ratio of probably 60 oil/ 40 wax.
-Although each component is added equally at around 33 1/3 % each.
+The vehicle is mostly oil.

 Drier- I use a 2nd drier, which is more concentrated in order to give my Mummy Brown a stronger drying time.
 Cobalt Zirconium